joedj/ftpii/branches/0.0.15_dvd/README.txt

 *** THANKS ***

-Thanks to those in EFnet #wiidev for all the help, particularly nilsk123 for his persistent beta testing and suggestions, srg for his contributions, and all those who help make devkitPPC, libogc, libfat and The Homebrew Channel the great homebrew/development environment that it is.
+Thanks to those in EFnet #wiidev for all the help, particularly nilsk123 for his persistent beta testing and suggestions, Daniel Ehlers (srg) for his contributions, and all those who help make devkitPPC, libogc, libfat and The Homebrew Channel the great homebrew/development environment that it is.